Alexhuszagh/BreezeStyleSheets/README.md

 **Plugins**

-The supported plugins can be found in the [extensions](/extensions) directory and include theme support for:
+The supported plugins can be found in the [extensions](/extension/README.md) directory and include theme support for:
 - Advanced Docking System
 - QDockWidget Tooltips
+- Complete Standard Icon Set

 # Extending Stylesheets